 Drinking too much alcohol has been associated with gout for many years.
 However, it is uncertain how it may be related.
 Some types of alcohol, particularly beer, contain high levels of purines, which could be an indirect cause of gout.
 Alternatively, alcohol's association with gout could be due to it's contribution to obesity through excessive consumption.
 Alcohol contains 7 calories per gram and so drinking too much alcohol can lead to weight gain.

 There is more risk of gout attacks from drinking beer compared to spirits, and wine drinking in moderation has no associated risk.
 If you choose to drink alcohol, drinking in moderation is advisable.
-Two alcohol-free days a week are recommended.
-Aim to drink no more than 2-3 units per day for women, or 3-4 units per day for men.
+Both men and women should drink no more than 14 units of alcohol per week.
+These units should be spread out through the week and there should be at least two alcohol-free days each week.

 A unit of alcohol is: